 - First priority – Santa Monica households who have been or will be displaced from their homes within 12 months due to a natural disaster, a government ordered eviction, demolition of the building, owner/relative occupancy of your apartment, or eviction due to the Ellis Act or a Mobile Home closure.

 - Second priority – All other households who either live in Santa Monica or work at least 25 hours per week in Santa Monica.
-This includes persons in job training programs with a Santa Monica employer; who lost their employment on or after March 1, 2020 due to COVID-19-related reasons; or who previously worked in Santa Monica and now receive retirement benefits, worker’s compensation, unemployment benefits, disability benefits, or vocational rehabilitation benefits from the City of Santa Monica.
+This includes persons in job training programs with a Santa Monica employer or who previously worked in Santa Monica and now receive retirement benefits, worker’s compensation, unemployment benefits, disability benefits, or vocational rehabilitation benefits from the City of Santa Monica.

 - Third priority – by the date and time that the application is submitted.